sous-chefs/sql_server/README.md

 ### server

-Installs SQL Server 2008 R2 Express or SQL Server 2012 Express.
+Installs SQL Server 2008 R2 Express, SQL Server 2012 Express, SQL Server 2014 Express, or SQL Server 2016 Express.

 By default, the cookbook installs SQL Server 2008 R2 Express.
 There are two options to install a different version.